Models in the Loop: Aiding Crowdworkers with Generative Annotation Assistants

-While our analysis is limited by the size of the collected data, we believe that GAAs can help drive further innovation into improved data collection methodologies based on these observations.
-We hope that our analysis of various aspects of GAA incorporation into the annotation pipeline can help inform future work exploring broader aspects of GAA use, such as for other NLP tasks or for larger scale annotation efforts.
+While our analysis is limited by the size of the collected data, we believe that GAAs can help drive further innovation into improved data collection methodologies based on these findings.
+We hope that our analysis of various aspects of GAA incorporation into the annotation pipeline and the interactions between annotators and multiple models in the loop can help inform future work exploring broader aspects of GAA use, such as for other NLP tasks or for larger scale annotation efforts.